forta-network/starter-kits/alert-combiner-py/README.md

 | 0xabdeff7672e59d53c7702777652e318ada644698a9faf2e7f608ec846b07325b | MEV account bot | MEV-ACCOUNT |
 | 0xa91a31df513afff32b9d85a2c2b7e786fdd681b3cdd8d93d6074943ba31ae400 | High funding activity through TC | FUNDING-TORNADO-CASH-HIGH |
 | 0xd6e19ec6dc98b13ebb5ec24742510845779d9caf439cadec9a5533f8394d435f | Positive reputation bot | POSITIVE-REPUTATION-1 |
+In addtion, Etherscan tags are used for FP mitigation.

 As a result, the precision of this alert is quite high, but also some attacks may be missed.
 Note, in the case where attacks are missed, the broader set of detection bots deployed on Forta will still raise individual alerts that users can subscribe to.